 In view of the nature of the duties to be carried out vis-à-vis third parties, the Chairman of the Board of Directors has been granted powers to represent the Company at institutional level.

 The Board of Directors has given the Chairman of the Board of Directors the power to represent the Company in respect of associations, federations, confederations and consortia formed to protect the interests of the alcoholic drinks and soft drinks industries, and to represent the Company's concerns in dealings with consumers and consumers' associations, local communities, public institutions in Italy, Europe and elsewhere, the public administration and any other associations, including political associations.
-The Chairman of the Board of Directors does not hold principal responsibility for the management of the Company and is not the controlling shareholder.
+The Chairman of the Board of Directors does not hold principal responsibility for the management of the Company and is not the controlling shareholder; by virtue of his specific role in the preparation of the corporate strategies, he is considered to be an executive director.